 Allyson Nadia Field

-Allyson Nadia Field is an assistant professor of Cinema and Media Studies at UCLA and is a faculty affiliate of the Moving Image Archive Studies program and the Ralph J. Bunche Center for African American Studies at UCLA.
-Her primary research interest is in race and ethnicity in American film, including non-theatrical film production, independent cinema, and Hollywood.
-Her research interests also include avant-garde and experimental filmmaking, transatlantic modernisms and global silent era cinemas.
+Allyson Nadia Field is assistant professor of Cinema & Media Studies and African American Studies.
+She serves on the faculty of the Moving Image Archive Studies program and the Faculty Advisory Committee of the Ralph J. Bunche Center for African American Studies at UCLA.
+Her primary research interest is in film history with a focus on race and ethnicity in American film, including non-theatrical film production, independent cinema and Hollywood.
+Her book “Uplift Cinema: The Emergence of African American Film & The Possibility of Black Modernity” is forthcoming from Duke University Press.

-In fall 2010 she co-curated the film series "Paint it Black: Revisiting Blaxploitation and African American Cinema of the 1970's" for the UCLA Film & Television Archive.
-In 2007-2008, she was a Sheila Biddle Ford Foundation Fellow at the W.E.B.
+In 2007-2008, Professor Field was a Sheila Biddle Ford Foundation Fellow at the W.E.B.
 Du Bois Institute for African and African American Research at Harvard University.
-She received a Masters in Film and Television Studies from the Universiteit van Amsterdam and a PhD in Comparative Literature from Harvard University.
+She received a masters degree in Film and Television Studies from the Universiteit van Amsterdam and a Ph.D. in Comparative Literature from Harvard University.

 - E-mail: firstname.lastname@example.org